 Cosmetologist Training Programs and Requirements

-Associate's Degree Program
+Associate's Degree Program in Cosmetology

-Some school programs provide an internship opportunity in which students work at local salons on weekends or during the evenings while attending school.
-Working as a shampooer or assistant in a salon or other establishment can can held students build professional experience.
+A 2-year program in cosmetology leads to an Associate of Science (AS) or Associate of Applied Science (AAS) degree.
+Some school programs provide an internship opportunity in which students work at local salons on weekends or during the evenings while attending school, allowing students to build professional experience.

 In many states, licensed cosmetologists must attend workshops and seminars to fulfill continuing education requirements.
 Workshops and seminars are held at several community colleges across the U.S. Participants are introduced to new styles, concepts and designs in cosmetology.